slumann/soda_db/README.md

   // Obtain repository 'users' from storage.
   // Provide type information to the get method or explicitly
-  // type your user variable to help the compiler determine the correct type. var users = storage.get<User>('users');
+  // type the users variable to help the compiler determine the correct type. var users = storage.get<User>('users');

   // Save user john to repository.